Hanau commemorates victims of racist attack | DW | 04.03.2020

 German federal prosecutor Peter Frank told German media that all of the victims had an immigrant background.
 They included both German and foreign citizens.
 Prosecutors have attested that the gunman possessed a "deeply racist mentality."

-Mirveta Mrkalj-Durben, a relative of Hamza Kurtovic — one of the victims of the Hanau shooting — told DW she believes Merkel and Steinmeier should speak out against the rise of racism and extremism and make them a priority in German political life.
+Mirveta Mrkalj-Durben, a relative of Hamza Kurtovic — one of the victims of the Hanau shooting — spoke to DW on Wednesday, explaining how her cousin was visiting the hookah bar for the first time when he was murdered.

-Kurtovic, her cousin, was a third-generation immigrant from Bosnia and Herzegovina born in Hanau.
+"He called in with a friend to buy something, and both of them were killed.
+Hamza was to all intents and purposes German.
+He grew up in Hanau.
+He only spent his holidays in Bosnia, perhaps for seven days each year," she said.

-"Europe will be defended today in Hanau.
-It is defending what was missed 30 years ago in Bosnia — in a country that was 'Little Europe'", said Mrkalj-Durben.
-She was expelled from her home town of Prijedor in western Bosnia in the early 1990s because of her Muslim background and came to Germany as a refugee.
+Mrkalj-Durben was expelled from her hometown of Prijedor in western Bosnia in the early 1990s because of her Muslim background and came to Germany as a refugee.
+She also drew parallels with the conflicts her family had in the Balkans decades ago.

-Mrkalj-Durben said it is a mistake that no subject on the "culture of remembrance" has been introduced in German schools to this day.

-"It would certainly have helped in the fight against nationalism and racism.
-If Germany does not react seriously now - as it did tonight in Hanau — there is no escape from the poison of racism of which Chancellor Merkel spoke.
-And I know all too well what this poison tastes like," Mrkalj-Durben said.
+"Today, Europe is being defended in Hanau.
+He we are defending what we missed the opportunity to defend 30 years ago in Bosnia — in a country that was seen as part of "europe" with a small e."

 Read more: Opinion: We all belong to Germany — but racism does not